Last Updated on 08/25/23 by quiltripping

 Deck space with plenty of open railings to watch the scenery go by.

-Tradewinds Bar -Another bar option for drinks as you enjoy the pool or watch a movie.
+Tradewinds Bar -another bar option for drinks as I enjoyed the pool or watched a movie.

-Movies Under the Stars – One of my favorite Princess cruising experiences.
-Concerts, sporting events, and movies are shown on a big outdoor screen throughout the day.
-It’s like being at a drive-in theater, or maybe it should be called a cruise-in theater.
+Movies Under the Stars – one of my favorite Princess cruising experiences.
+Concerts, sporting events, and movies were shown on a big outdoor screen throughout the day.
+It was like being at a drive-in theater, or maybe it should be called a cruise-in theater.

-The Conservatory – The second level of the Calypso pool area has a wrap around balcony with plenty of lounge chairs.
+The Conservatory – the second level of the Calypso pool area had a wrap around balcony with plenty of lounge chairs.

 Aft: